ATMcFarland/US-President-Physical-Data/README.md

 Stephen Grover Cleveland's term start date and age both reference his first presidency and the term end date and age reference his second presidency (therefore his first term end date/age and second term start date/age are not present in the dataset)
 Corrected IQ's study was in 2006, so there is no corrected IQ data for Obama, Trump, or Biden

+Song of the Repository: Take Me Home, Country Roads by Olivia Newton-John